GEN PRAC 7012 - Counselling Placement I

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Knowledge and understanding of the content and techniques of a chosen discipline at advanced levels that are internationally recognised.
 1-8 The ability to locate, analyse, evaluate and synthesise information from a wide variety of sources in a planned and timely manner.
-3, 5, 7 An ability to apply effective, creative and innovative solutions, both independently and cooperatively, to current and future problems.
+3, 5-7 An ability to apply effective, creative and innovative solutions, both independently and cooperatively, to current and future problems.
 1-8 Skills of a high order in interpersonal understanding, teamwork and communication.
 2, 4, 7, 8 A proficiency in the appropriate use of contemporary technologies.
 3-6 A commitment to continuous learning and the capacity to maintain intellectual curiosity throughout life.
-1-8 A commitment to the highest standards of professional endeavour and the ability to take a leadership role in the community.
 1-8 An awareness of ethical, social and cultural issues within a global context and their importance in the exercise of professional skills and responsibilities.
-1, 6, 8
+1-6, 8

 Baird, B.N.
 (2011).
 The internship, practicum, and field placement handbook: A guide for the helping professions (6th Ed.).
 Pearson Education: Boston, MA.